nl2992/fourier-option-pricer/README.md

 One caveat: we route implied-vol inversion through `scipy.optimize.brentq` directly rather than `pyfeng.*Fft.impvol_brentq`.
 PyFENG's wrapper has a normalisation bug with non-zero rates (input is divided by the discount factor before being passed to an internal pricer that also discounts, so with $r \ne q$ it returns vols off by a $\log(F/S)$-sized amount).
 The bug is documented in the module docstring of `utils/implied_vol.py`.

 ---

-## Version PC (Post-Choi)

-After the initial pre-Choi iteration (Carr–Madan FFT + FRFT + paper checks), the project was realigned around Prof. Choi's feedback and then extended in two further phases:

-- **COS is the primary pricer.** It is easier to tune than Carr–Madan (one interval $[a,b]$ chosen from cumulants, versus a coupled $(N,\eta,\alpha)$ grid), converges spectrally on smooth densities, and does not need a damping parameter.
-- **PyFENG is the CF backend, not merely a validator.** Rather than re-implement Heston / VG / OUSV / CGMY / NIG / BSM characteristic functions, we use PyFENG's `*Fft.charfunc_logprice` directly through thin adapters.
-Every published-paper check remains witnessed by two independent implementations — the paper table and PyFENG's own `*.price(...)` — but the CF is no longer duplicated.
-Convention mapping was verified against our fixtures (in particular `pyfeng.HestonFft(sigma=v0, ...)` expects $v_0$, not $\sqrt{v_0}$; `pyfeng.OusvFft(sigma=sigma0, mr=kappa, vov=nu, ...)` maps the Schöbel–Zhu academic names to PyFENG's SV-style kwargs).
-- **The Kou expansion is in-house, because PyFENG does not ship it.** Kou itself, plus the three SVJ composites (Bates, Heston–Kou, Heston–CGMY), are derived in `models/` and validated by (i) a Carr–Madan FFT internal witness with $N$-convergence and $L$-stability gates (Kou), (ii) model-reduction gates (zero-out the jump block ⟹ bit-identical PyFENG-Heston output), and (iii) frozen 41-strike regression strips cross-verified between three independent Fourier engines.
-- **PyFENG's implied-vol inverter is not used.** It has a normalisation bug with non-zero rates — see the PyFENG integration section above and `utils/implied_vol.py` — so we run `scipy.optimize.brentq` directly on a hand-rolled Black–Scholes formula instead.
-Post-fix, BSM IV round-trip recovers the input $\sigma$ to ~1e-13.

 ### Papers replicated